 JESUIT EDUCATION – ORIENTATIONS

-Jesuit Education in the Madurai Province today draws its inspiration from the two epoch making statements :
+Jesuit Education in the Madurai Province today draws its inspiration from the two epoch making statement :

 Vision Statement and Preamble to Jesuit Higher Education that originated in the Madurai Province Meet of 1985.

 The political freedom of our country achieved in 1947 has failed to break the bondage of our people over the years.
 Today about 60% of our people have been made poor and kept illiterate.
 They are deprived of the basic necessities of life and education, of human dignity and the power to decide their own future.
 There is a degrading inequality caused primarily by caste discrimination......
 We understand that the contemporary equivalent of the mission of salvation is the integral liberation of man...which is crystallised for us today in an ardent desire to work TOWARDS LIBERATION - TOGETHER WITH THE POOR.
 The preferential option for the poor means that we cast our lot with them through concerted social action.
 Our love is, indeed for all human beings, but assumes different forms.
 We love the oppressed by espousing their cause and we love the oppressor by emancipating him from his greed and domination which dehumanize him.